articblast88-maker/mydesk/replit.md

   - Uses stable field IDs for persistence, type-aware value inputs (dropdowns, checkboxes, date pickers)
 - **Reports Dashboard**: Real database queries for ticket volume, resolution times, category distribution, agent performance
 - **Ticket Relationships**: Batch-fetch pattern using inArray for customer and assignee data in ticket lists
+- **Group-Based Ticket Visibility (Dec 2025)**: Agents with 'group' ticketScope only see tickets in their groups or assigned to them:
+  - Database-level SQL filtering for 90M+ ticket scalability
+  - POST /api/tickets/query endpoint with full SQL-level filtering, pagination, sorting
+  - Uses `or(inArray(tickets.groupId, agentGroupIds), eq(tickets.assigneeId, agentId))` WHERE clauses
+  - Filter builder UI supports all ticket fields, custom fields, and multiple operators
+  - Saved views functionality for filter configurations
+  - CSV export endpoint with configurable field selection
+- **Automation Editing UI (Dec 2025)**: Full CRUD for automation rules:
+  - Edit existing rules via sheet modal with form population
+  - Dynamic UI shows "Edit Rule" vs "Create Rule" based on mode
+  - Groups added to automation conditions (is/is_not/is_set/is_not_set operators) and actions (set_group)
+  - Backend executeAutomationRules handles set_group action and field mapping (group → groupId)
+  - Added is_set/is_not_set operators to condition evaluation

 ### New API Endpoints
 - `/api/portal/signup` - Customer self-registration with password hashing